 It all started HERE

-Miles above the Earth, the International Space Station (ISS) is where our technology was first put to use.
+Miles above Earth, the International Space Station (ISS) is where our technology was first used.

 Technology used and supported by NASA

-The " " filter used in the ÖKO water bottle was created and developed by NASA in 2002 to filter wastewater on the International Space Station.
+The filter used in the ÖKO water bottle was created and developed by NASA in 2002 to filter wastewater from the ISS.

 Spin-offs are technology transfer products originally developed for the ISS that are adopted by companies to benefit the general public on Earth.

-With over 20 years of experience, it’s interesting to compare this to other filtration technologies that are popping up everywhere these days.
+With more than 20 years of experience, it's interesting to compare this to other filtration technologies that are popping up everywhere these days.

-For more information, visit NASA’s official spinoffs website, where ÖKO is featured:
+To learn more, visit the official NASA Spinoffs website, where ÖKO is featured:

-Less than a millimeter thick, the filter medium activates upon contact with water and emits an electric field that surrounds the hollow space within the pores.
+Less than one millimeter thick, the filter medium activates upon contact with water and emits an electric field that surrounds the hollow volume of the pores.

-ÖKO filtration technology is designed to reduce the presence of over 200 undesirable contaminants (if present), such as PFAS, pesticides, heavy metals, chlorine, and fluorides, as well as certain viruses, bacteria, and particles (see the analyses conducted by COFRAC ISO/IEC 17025-accredited laboratories on our dedicated page).
+ÖKO filtration technology is designed to reduce the presence of more than 200 undesirable contaminants (if present), such as PFAS, pesticides, heavy metals, chlorine, and fluorides, as well as certain viruses, bacteria, and particles (see the analyses conducted by COFRAC ISO/IEC 17025-accredited laboratories on our dedicated page).

 Illustration of the ÖKO system's filtration capacity